Last Updated on March 9, 2026

 According to Indian legislation, a company created outside India but has offices or business premises in the country is termed a “foreign company”.
-Such companies set up operations in India either to see business opportunities in the country to cater to the local market or to manage their operations.
-The Indian office can be either a liaison office, branch office or project office, depending on the kind of operations undertaken.
-Those entities are governed under the provision of the Companies Act 2013 and are required to undergo various obligations like registration and report requirements and tax applicability related to foreign companies doing business in India.
-The place in India enables foreign companies to avail themselves of a dynamic market along with an internationally-focused location so that they can progress their global business strategies further.
+Such companies set up operations in India either to capitalise on business opportunities, to cater to the local market, or to manage their operations.
+The Indian office can be either a liaison office, a branch office or a project office, depending on the kind of operations undertaken.
+Those entities are governed by the provisions of the Companies Act 2013 and are subject to various obligations, including registration and reporting requirements and tax applicability for foreign companies doing business in India.
+The place in India enables foreign companies to access a dynamic market and an internationally focused location, helping them advance their global business strategies.

 What Is a Project Office?

-It is expected that a project office exists only for a specific project, and, hence, it will be considered temporary in nature.
-It cannot operate beyond this specific project while, at the same time, it will be subject to Indian statutes regarding taxation, statutory filings, and labour laws.
-This situation presents a solution to meet the highly project-centric requirement of international businesses in India without setting up a permanent operational base in the country.
+It is expected that a project office exists only for a specific project and, hence, will be considered temporary.
+It cannot operate beyond this specific project, while at the same time, it will be subject to Indian statutes on taxation, statutory filings, and labour laws.
+This situation offers a solution to meet the highly project-centric requirements of international businesses in India without establishing a permanent operational base in the country.

 What Is a Branch Office?